 - 1. The student will be asked to explain why he/she did not submit the required work on time. - 2.
 The teacher should follow up with the student to encourage and support through developing personal quality skills.
 A plan of action to complete the work is decided.
 This can include attendance in catch-up sessions during break and study periods. - 3.
 The student work may be assessed by the teacher when submitted.
 This feedback will be recorded as a comment on the work, and a level of achievement may be awarded. - 4.
-If the student does not follow through the plan of action outlined in step 2, the teacher informs the Pastoral Leader and, if necessary, the Assistant Principal and the issue moves to a higher level of concern which would likely include a parent meeting and possible inclusion of the Principal.
+If the student does not follow through the plan of action outlined in step 2, the teacher informs the Dean of Students as Pastoral leader and the issue moves to a higher level of concern which would likely include a parent meeting and possible inclusion of the Principal.